 The George Washington University’s online Master of Science in Systems Engineering focuses on the expertise that professionals need to optimize design, development and implementation.
-The curriculum features instruction in project management, readying students to take on leadership responsibilities.
+The curriculum features instruction in project management, readying students to embark on STEM-focused careers and take on leadership responsibilities.
 Faculty with first-hand experience in the field teach courses in designing and deploying new systems that meet high standards of quality, efficiency and reliability.

 Completion Time: 2-3 years

 Next Start Date: Week of October 17, 2022

 #14 Best Online Graduate Engineering Programs for Veterans

 GW’s online M.S. in Systems Engineering program builds multidisciplinary technical and leadership skills to successfully design, integrate, and manage large complex systems over their life cycle.
 This STEM-driven curriculum primarily focuses on systems thinking, but our courses also incorporate the practical business skills that professionals will need to progress into senior roles in technical organizations.
 Students learn best practices for managing multidisciplinary teams as they design, deploy, and optimize a broad range of systems.

 The online systems engineering master’s program ensures that professionals can leverage the latest methods and tools to achieve organizational objectives.
 They gain hands-on experience in applying a systems approach to major projects, using software and allocating resources to meet specific requirements.
 Our students see how architecting concepts and practices can be employed on the large scale demanded by commercial businesses and federal departments.

 The primary topics covered in online systems engineering coursework include: